 What to Do When You See Misinformation Being Spread

-If you see misinformation and you feel you want to or should address the issue, there are some steps you can take to ensure you do it in the best possible way.
+If you spot misinformation and feel you want to or should address the issue, there are some steps you can take to ensure you do it in the best possible way.

 - Highlight the error to the person reporting it (after doing the above research).

 - Keep emotion out of it.
-Point to lack of source/ the unreliable nature of the source, or how the source does not support the statement.
+Point to a lack of source or the unreliable nature of the source, or how the source does not support the statement.